Urban Agriculture and Food Systems Graduate Student Researcher

 - Professionalism, courtesy, punctuality, and good humor

-- Interest and experience in food access, food justice and/or conducting field work with community groups
+- Interest and experience in urban ag and food policy, food access, food justice and/or conducting field work with community groups

 - Interest and experience in public service and social equity, as core tenets of the UC Berkeley experience and the Berkeley Food Institute mission